dfg-98/network-simulation/README.md

-# network-physic-layer
+# network-simulation
-Simulation of the physical layer for Networking Subject
+Simulation of a computer network.

 Run using: